AudriusAnusauskas/flickr-app/README.md

  ### The app consists of several components:

  ### `Layout` component
- It's purpose is to hold and display the structure of the layut of the app. \
+ It's purpose is to hold and display the structure of the layout of the app. \
  Currently it contains header and `Gallery`/ `Favourites` components that are rendered interchangably, but if the app is to be further developed, there is a possibility to add more elements like footer, sidebar, etc.

  ### `Gallery` component